ShoaibSayed019/Nodal-Analysis/README.md

 # Nodal-Analysis
 Designed a program that takes the required well data and gives the bottom hole pressure and flow rate in which that well should operate
+Operational Point is obtained using linear IPR model and Poettmann–Carpenter’s TPR model